Paying for College: Working Together to Avoid Heartbreak

 By Joe Messinger, CFP®

-I think I write this blog every year.
-I would love to NOT have to write it ever again.
-Every year I hear the same heart-breaking stories from parents many of whom have never connected with Capstone before.
+Every year we have to have this conversation.
+We would love to NOT have to have this conversation ever again.
+Every year, we hear the same heart-breaking stories from parents many of whom have never connected with Capstone before.
 Their senior high school student is making the final decision about where to go to college.
 They are shocked by the prices of the schools who accepted him or her, and their student is balking at going to a more reasonably priced school.
-In the students eyes they did all the hard work to get into prestigious schools that they were encouraged to attend.
+In the students eyes, they did all the hard work to get into prestigious schools that they were encouraged to attend.
 Paying for college can be a parent/child battleground.
 Parents need ammunition to help their students be prepared for the realities of paying for college.

 The biggest roadblock to an easy process: not starting early enough.